 I'm guessing this conversation sounds familiar to you, because a very similar conversation happened at my son's high school wrestling banquet a few years back.
 The same comparison was made and the kid with the most reversals was once again derided by his teammates.
 It was literally a back to the future moment.

-At this point, with many years of calculating project performance metrics for IT projects and having started volunteering as my son's wrestling team's statistician --> I knew I could calculate something with more depth than # of reversals.
+At this point, with many years of calculating software performance metrics for IT projects and having started volunteering as my son's wrestling team's statistician --> I knew I could calculate something with more depth than # of reversals.
 I knew I could start figuring out how to do more with wrestling stats than just count occurrences.